rsantoyo-dev/angular-libraries/README.md

 ## UI component libraries

+[Super-jss](https://github.com/rsantoyo-dev/super-jss-workspace) — Super Javascript Stylesheets, built with angular signals, it is a dynamic Angular library for responsive and themable styles.
+Easily define styles with JSON, leverage a powerful responsive system, and customize themes on-the-fly, baser on material ui

 [material2](https://github.com/angular/material2) — Material Design components for Angular

 [OnsenUI](https://github.com/OnsenUI/OnsenUI) — Mobile app development framework and SDK using HTML5 and JavaScript.
 Create beautiful and performant cross-platform mobile apps.
 Based on Web Components, and provides bindings for Angular 1, 2, React and Vue.js